 Older people often have several coexisting medical problems and take multiple medications, making prescribing decisions a complex and challenging task for GPs.
-This trial aims to test an intervention to support GPs when making these prescribing decisions. ***NOW OPEN FOR PRACTICE RECRUITMENT 12 April 2017***
+This trial aims to test an intervention to support GPs when making these prescribing decisions. ***Now Recruiting Practices***